 Therapist's Professional Will

-2. About the Therapist's Professional Will: Managing Planned and Unplanned Absence
+- About the Therapist's Professional Will™: Managing Planned and Unplanned Absence

 Getting Started, Tips, and Updates

 The best way to create your own Professional Will, as I describe in detail in the Therapists's Professional Will™: Managing Planned and Unplanned Absence, is to put together a trusted group of colleagues who want to be on each other's Emergency Response Team, or ERT.
 These handpicked therapists will help you and your clients when you are unavailable.
-It is best if your group orders copies of The Professional Will and agrees to meet regularly to cheer each other on in the process.
+It is best if your group orders copies of the e-book, and agree to meet regularly to cheer each other on in the process.
 (Please see Order Products page for information re group discounts.)

 For therapists who don't have a group of colleagues whose treatment values are compatible, The Therapist's Professional Will™: Guidelines for Managing Absence includes suggestions for how to select your Emergency Response Team, ERT.
-It also outlines essential qualities for selecting your Bridge Therapist, the person who will sermergency Responseve as the main contact person and coordinator of your ERT when you are unavailable.
-For now, start thinking of colleagues you would be comfortable inviting to work with you on your Professional Will.
+It also outlines essential qualities for selecting your Bridge Therapist, the person who will serve as the main contact person and coordinator of your ERT when you are unavailable.
+For now, start thinking of colleagues you would be comfortable inviting to work with you on your professional will.

 CHECK BACK for information about my forthcoming E-Book,The Psychotherapist’s Professional Will: Handbook for Managing Planned and Unplanned Absences from Practice!